chariotsolutions/phonegap-nfc/README.md

 * Android
 * Blackberry Webworks (OS 7.0 and higher)

-**Requires PhoneGap 1.6.1+**
+**Requires PhoneGap 2.2.0**

 Installing the Plugin (Android)
 =============

-Assuming you have an existing PhoneGap 1.6.1 Android project:
+Assuming you have an existing PhoneGap 2.2.0 Android project:

+### Pluginstall

+There is experimental support for installing phonegap-nfc on Android with [pluginstall](https://github.com/alunny/pluginstall).
+Pluginstall requires [node.js](http://nodejs.org) and is installed through npm.

+Install pluginstall

+    $ npm install -g pluginstall

+Install the plugin

+    $ pluginstall android /path/to/your/project /path/to/phonegap-nfc

+### Manually Installing the Plugin (Android)

 ### Java